mauroservienti/milestone.github.io/_posts/is-it-complex-break-it-down.md

 We can create a separate saga, or more than one, to handle the payment and invoicing procedures.
 Payment is a different saga than the one needed to generate the invoice.
 But it doesn't end here.
 Once the invoice is issued, which turns to be an event published by finance, a third saga is kicked off to keep track of the shipment-returned event to refund the user's credit card eventually.
 Another option could be if the system allows different payment methods: if customers could buy and pay, upon receiving the goods, using a wire transfer, the system needs to keep track of overdue payments.

-> A sample implementation of this last bit is described in [Got the time article](https://milestone.topics.it/2021/03/05/got-the-time.html).
+> A sample implementation of this last bit is described in my [Got the time article](https://milestone.topics.it/2021/03/05/got-the-time.html).

 ## Conclusion